 Here’s the thing about stock photos.
-Your choice of images, whether for an ad, social media, blog, or other marketing material, directly influence how authentic and credible you appear to your audience.
+Your choice of images, whether for an ad, social media (like images for Facebook for example), blog, or other marketing material, directly influence how authentic and credible you appear to your audience.
 When a digital consumer is looking at any type of content associated with your business, visual imagery used throughout your marketing speaks louder than words.

 Quality is another factor that adds to the issue.
 Depending on where you source your stock photography, there can be an incredible range of quality – from high quality, professional-looking images to those that look like they were snapped by a 5-year-old from their parent’s phone.
 Of course, savvy businesses are going to opt for the higher quality images, which leads to a ton of repetitiveness in the images chosen.

 This leads many, including you, to begin wondering if there’s even such a thing as creative stock photography.
 It’s a valid question and one that many think they already have the answer to.
 It seems that all stock images share similar themes, or that the models all wear the same expressions, making it difficult to tell one image apart from the other – even if they’re actually quite different.